RaunakShrest/HotBakes/README.md

  - [ ] Admin Dashboard
      - [x] Only accessed after being logged in as admin
-     - [x] Delete the products function
+     - [x] Delete the products function.

 - [x] Added Tokens